danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 ```
 {% endraw %}

+### Intercepting and injecting steps

-What is we wanted to run a step before or after the steps passed in to the template?
+What if we wanted to run our own steps before or after the pipeline steps ran in to the template?
 We would do this by looping through the steps list and render each step individually, which will allow us to write our own tasks before or after.

-Going back to out `build-policy.yml` example, our example would now look like the below.
+Going back to our `build-policy.yml` example, it would now look like the below.

 {% raw %}
 ```yml